nionio6915/LPC1768-RepRapFirmware-Files/README.md

 My Z probe trigger value ended up being ~0.08mm. set it with G31 command.
    G31 P500 X0 Y0 Z0.08

+I changed to the Smart IR probe after a while.
+The current config reflects this.
+The Piezo configs are commented out.

 6. Put the card in the board and power up / reset.
 Using something like Octoprint or Pronterface look at the terminal output.
 It should show you that it booted and processed the config files.